awsdocs/aws-organizations-docs/doc_source/orgs_integrate_services.md

 ## Permissions Required to Disable Trusted Access<a name="orgs_trusted_access_disable_perms"></a>

-When you no longer want to allow the trusted service to operate on your organization or its accounts, choose one of the following scenarios:
+When you no longer want to allow the trusted service to operate on your organization or its accounts, choose one of the following scenarios\.

 **Important**
 Disabling trusted service access does ***not*** prevent users and roles with appropriate permissions from using that service\.
 To completely block users and roles from accessing an AWS service, you can remove the IAM permissions that grant that access, or you can use [service control policies \(SCPs\)](orgs_manage_policies_scp.md) in AWS Organizations\.